ITCS 4111/5111: Introduction to Natural Language Processing

 5. Strengths and Weaknesses of Language Models

-6. Application development using GPT and Llama-2 through the Chat completion API
+6. Application development using LLMs through the Chat completion API

 Final project: